Speed up things in scalac and sbt

 }

-To improve things even more, we can create schema only once - before running tests.
-It might create an issue though with the ids - if your tests assume that the first record has an id = 1, then it will fail (rollback doesn’t reset ids).
+To improve things even more, we can create the schema only once - before running tests.
+It might create an issue though with the IDs - if your tests assume that the first record has an id = 1, then it will fail (rollback doesn’t reset ids).
 But that can be easily fixed:

 database.run {